 If the service brake warning message still comes up, the rear brake pads may also need to be replaced.

 - Pads and rotors – are wear-and-tear items and will trigger this warning light when they become too thin.
-Besides this, a damaged or faulty wear sensor, which gives false readings, may cause the same thing.
+Besides this, a faulty wear sensor, which gives false readings, may cause the same thing.
 A visual inspection and analysis of stored error codes will reveal more in both cases.

-- Sensotronic Brake Control – system requires a steady current flow, as any voltage drop or spike may cause it to malfunction.
+- Sensotronic Brake Control – the system requires a steady current flow, as any voltage drop or spike may cause it to malfunction.
 To prevent this, Mercedes-Benz has fitted its cars with an auxiliary battery that powers up the SBC module.
-With time, this battery may wear out and needs to be replaced with a new one.
+With time, this battery may wear out and need to be replaced with a new one.
 However, this can be an issue, as many owners are unaware of its existence.

 How long do brakes last on a Mercedes-Benz?

-Brake pads and rotors on any car are components whose life cycle is not predetermined because driving habits significantly impact it.
+Brake pads and rotors on any car are components whose life cycle is not predetermined because driving habits significantly impact them.
 We have seen Mercedes-Benz that needed new brake pads replaced every 15,000 miles (you know who you are) and others where brake pads lasted over 50,000 miles.
 On average, Mercedes-Benz brake pads last between 30,000 and 40,000 miles.